unbxd/search-JS-library/docs/configurations/ProductsConfig.md

 {: .label }

 Callback functions called on click of a product card.
 This function gets the product object & the event object as params.
+Note: The `data-id` field has to be set in the template to receive this product information (as shown in the default template here), else it will return `null` by default

+This function passes two params:

+1. `product` : this will contain the product data like uniqueId etc. Note: The `data-id` field has to be set in the template to receive this product information (as shown in the default template here), else it will return `null` by default

+2. `event` :

 ### Default Value
 {: .no_toc }